I Got an Evoke Treatment & Here Are My Results

 Evoke was easy (almost too easy) and with no needles, no downtime and these results, it's definitely a treatment I would recommend to friends and family.

 If you're in the NY area, you must see Dr. Pincus and his team.
-They are absolutely wonderful; phenomenal at what they do and the welcoming environment they create for their patients.
+They are absolutely wonderful; phenomenal at what they do and the welcoming environment they create for their patients is unsurpassed.
 Pincus Plastic Surgery is located right in Smithtown, Long Island.